Hsing-i Fire Fist also known as Pao Chuan or Pounding Fist is one of the five basic techniques of hsing-i chuan.

-Pao Chuan focuses on diagonal physical motion, and uses the internal energies of Ward Off, Roll Back, Press Forward, Push Downward and Pull Down.
+Hsing-i Fire Fist also known as Pao Chuan or Pounding Fist is one of the five basic techniques of hsing-i chuan.
+Pao Chuan focuses on diagonal physical motion, and uses the internal energies of Ward Off, Roll Back, Press Forward, Push Downward and Pull Downward.
 It concentrates on moving power diagonally in all directions and on explosive forward-moving power.

 In addition to its basic chi work, the internal pressures initiated in the body by this movement affect the heart and pericardium directly and positively.
-Pao Chuan is represented by the Fire elementi, and focuses on explosive and rapid oscillating releases of power.
+Pao Chuan is represented by the Fire element, and focuses on explosive and rapid oscillating releases of power.

-In Pao Chuan, one hand initially defends and shifts the opponent's center of balance.
-Once your opponent's striking hand has been neutrallized by your upper hand's Pao Chuan or Pounding Fist, your other hand attacks in a very smooth transition.
+In Pao Chuan, one hand initially defends and shifts the opponent’s center of balance.
+Once your opponent’s striking hand has been neutralized by your upper hand’s Pao Chuan or Pounding Fist, your other hand attacks in a very smooth transition.

-In this fist, the upper defensive hand is the more difficult to master and is the most important part of the technique.
-Often your upper hand, forearm and elbow are used to twist an opponent's arm or leg out of the way.
-Then, in this newly created gap, you hit the opponent with you upper arm's hammer fist to conclude the movement.
-When your upper arm descends, a hammer or back fist is also used to either defend or smash the opponent's body in an inward-moving, Pi Chuan-like motion.
+Then, in this newly created gap, you hit the opponent with you upper arm’s hammer fist to conclude the movement.
+When your upper arm descends, a hammer or back fist is also used to either defend or smash the opponent’s body in an inward-moving, Pi Chuan-like motion.

 The lead hand in Pao Chuan is especially used in defenses against high kicks.